ansaridan/jhu-data-engineering-team-5/README.md

 ```

 5. Build the database from within the docker container
-After confirming that the containers are running (especially the Postgres container), run the ETL script from a CLI in a container:
+After confirming that the containers are running (especially the Postgres container), run the ETL script from a CLI in the `jhu-data-enginerring-team-5_jupyter_1` container:
 ```
 python3 etl_process/etl.py
 ```